Universal Airlines (United States): Turbine transition

-It initially grew out of Zantop Air Transport, starting with a small fleet of C-46, DC-6, DC-7, and Argosy AW650 aircraft.
-Over time Lockheed Electras were added to the fleet.
 In 1969 Universal took delivery of DC-8 aircraft both standard and stretched versions, and leased three additional DC-8s over the next three years.
 It operated a number of military contract flights.
-During its heyday in 1969, Universal Airlines looked into the plausibility of obtaining the Lockheed L-500 (Civilian C-5) to carry passengers and their vehicles from coast to coast.
-An actual display model of that concept was displayed in the hangar two lobby.
-The airline went bankrupt in May 1972 and its assets were received by Saturn Airways.
+During its heyday in 1969, Universal Airlines looked into the plausibility of obtaining the Lockheed L-500 (civilian C-5) to carry passengers and their vehicles from coast to coast.
+A cutaway L-500 model of the concept featured in Universal's 1968 annual report. (see External links for a link).